Risvy/Bangla-Text-and-Document-Summarizer/README.md

 cd
 git clone https://github.com/Risvy/Bangla-Text-and-Document-Summarizer.git
 ```
 Go to *Bangla-Text-and-Document-Summarizer* folder.
-Download *export.pkl* from this [link](https://drive.google.com/drive/folders/11ynzy-mX2zF4JsYruwDftMvXGCY2dTzi?usp=sharing) or [link](https://drive.google.com/file/d/13QLI02RBfxPDMPNEzTzqxrhGdBy-Xs0B/view?usp=share_link) and place it in the `Code/AbstractiveSummarizer/model/` directory.
+Download *export.pkl* from this [link](https://drive.google.com/drive/folders/11ynzy-mX2zF4JsYruwDftMvXGCY2dTzi?usp=sharing) or this [link](https://drive.google.com/file/d/13QLI02RBfxPDMPNEzTzqxrhGdBy-Xs0B/view?usp=share_link) and place it in the `Code/AbstractiveSummarizer/model/` directory.

 ### Step 2: Create Python Virtual Environment
-We need strictly specific version of softwares.
+We strictly need specific version of softwares.
 So, the preferrable way is to create a virtual environment and run the project there.

 #### Python Virtual Environment Setup:
 1. Run the following commands: